qk693516337/Kemono-Downloader/readme.md

 ***

-## ** Config Files**
+## **Key Files**
-- `settings.json` — Stores your UI preferences and settings.
-- `Known.txt` — Stores character names, series titles, or keywords for organizing downloaded content into specific folders.
+- **`Known.txt`:** (Located in the application's directory) Stores character names, series titles, or keywords for organizing downloaded content into specific folders.

   - Supports simple entries (e.g., `My Series`) and grouped entries for aliases (e.g., `(Folder Name, alias1, alias2)` where "Folder Name" is the name of the created folder, and all terms are used for matching).

+- **Application Settings:** The application uses `QSettings` to store UI preferences and some operational settings.
+The actual storage location and format (e.g., .ini file, registry entry) depend on your operating system.
+- **`cookies.txt` (Optional):** If using the "Use Cookie" feature without specifying a direct string or file, the app looks for `cookies.txt` in its directory.
+Must be Netscape format.

 ***